 Guide: Planning Your Yosemite National Park Elopement

-Dreaming of Having an Elopement in Yosemite National Park with an Epic View?
+Do You Dream of Having an Elopement in Yosemite National Park with an Epic View?

 I can still remember my first time visiting Yosemite National Park so vividly.
 It was back in 2007, but it’s as clear in my mind as if it were yesterday.
 When I arrived in the Valley, I was overwhelmed by the mountain views that surrounded me.
 I had never seen anything like it.
 To hike Vernal Falls and be able to enjoy the views from the top was truly something else.
-I fell in love instantly, and everytime I return, I am awestruck again.
+I fell in love instantly, and every time I return, I am awestruck again.
 Yosemite’s beauty just never gets old!

 Did you know that over 3.5 million people visit Yosemite National Park every year?
 And after just one visit, I had no difficulty understanding why.
 Yosemite is home to giant Sequoia trees, iconic views such as Half Dome and El Capitan, and magnificent waterfalls.
 It is also a climber’s ideal playground!
 So for those adventurous couples out there, Yosemite National Park is a perfect place to elope.